Immortals Fenyx Rising skills & Godly Powers: best skills to unlock first

 - Athena’s Dash (then Charged, then Improved)

 Going this route will give you the early benefits of the Hammer, along with Herakles’s Leap to help deal with flying enemies.
-Then you pick up Ares’s Wrath for huge stunning potential, before moving onto Athena’s Dash as another powerful attack to help mix things up.
+Then you pick up Ares’s Wrath for huge stunning potential (and the ability to triple-jump, albeit at huge Stamina cost), before moving onto Athena’s Dash as another powerful attack to help mix things up.

 Abilities to help with solving puzzles